| « In

 NOTE DE L'ÉDITEUR

-: At fifty, Alix Kates Shulman left a city life dense with political
+: At fifty, Alix Kates Shulman left a city life dense with

 activism, family, and literary community, and went to stay alone in a